dnl-jst/eat-my-spam-wordpress/eat-my-spam/readme.txt

 * add add more information to spam notification mail
 * check compatibility with PHP 7.0 and PHP 7.1
 * report ham and spam classification to EatMySpam api (can be disabled in settings)
+* do not include wp-admin links in notification mail, see https://core.trac.wordpress.org/ticket/40081

 = 0.5.0 =